 Frеquеntly Askеd Quеstions

 Technical skills such as Apex, Visualforce and Lightning components are needed for the salesforce developers.
 Salesforce architects should grasp data modeling and be proficient in Salesforce architecture.
 Teamwork and working with clients require having good communication skills.
-This is because the projects are very diverse, thus problem-solving is as essential and adaptability.
+This is because the projects are very diverse.
+Thus, problem-solving is essential, and adaptability.
 It is also important to constantly be in the know on Salesforce updates and certifications.

-A Salesforce developer has to possess proficiency in Apex, VisualForce data modeling, and problem solving.
+A Salesforce developer has to possess proficiency in Apex, VisualForce data modeling, and problem-solving.
 Communication and adaptability are crucial.
-Salesforce development definitely is one of the IT skills because it implies the development and support of software applications inside the Salesforce platform, which is a popular CRM solution.
-It’s one highly valued IT product that gives you a very career promising.
+Salesforce development is definitely one of the IT skills because it implies development.
+Also, it supports software applications inside the Salesforce platform, which is a popular CRM solution.
+It’s one highly valued IT product that gives you a very promising career.